Neil-Patrick/Pajadan-Portfolio/README.md

 - Click the "Back to Top" button to return to the top of the page smoothly.

 ## Contact
-- Feel free to reach out for collaboration or inquiries:
+- Feel free to reach out for collaboration or inquiries.